Dodsy/ODE-Solver/README.md

 I originally heard about Bézier curves while taking this course, and was looking for a end year project idea.
 I wanted to explore them a bit more, but was unsure how.

 Later, I learned about the collocation method in my numerical analysis course, I had an instant light bulb and wondered if a Bézier curve could be used as the basis function in the collocation method (Bézier curves are also called Bernstein polynomials), so I tried it!
 The margin of error is LARGE.
-Well, small in some contexts, but large in this one.
+Well, small in some contexts, but large in this one

-I still think this is my most original work yet.

 ## What does it do?